 Technology has completely redefined the role of human resources worldwide, from being an administrative unit in the organization to its increasing role as a strategic partner in growing the business.
-A 2018 U.S. survey showed that 77% of HR leaders use data analysis to better understand how to communicate with employees while 79% use automated HR solutions to help them take a more strategic role in their organization.
-Since HR is tasked to ensure that employees succeed and contribute, it is able to support the overall strategic plan and objectives of an organization.
+A 2018 US survey showed that 77% of HR leaders use data analysis to better understand how to communicate with employees, while 79% use automated HR solutions to help them take a more strategic role in their organization.
+Since HR is tasked to ensure that employees succeed and contribute, it can support the overall strategic plan and objectives of an organization.
 You can see from the visual below how HR has functionally evolved.

 Big Data gives HR managers a fact-based view of the current workforce and helps them to identify emerging trends.
 Moreover, analytics helps recruiters assess potential employees and let you make better risk management decisions.

 The smartphone is likely to dominate the HR landscape.
-As the workforce across various operations seeking access to applications via mobile devices, companies are considering to adapt their HR systems.
-Delivering this kind of functionality implies that organizations will consider HR applications with mobilization process and the interface that employees are looking for.
+As the workforces across various operations seek access to applications via mobile devices, companies are considering adopting HR systems.
+Delivering this kind of functionality implies that organizations will consider HR applications with the mobilization process and the interface that employees are looking for.
 More on, the trend of creating applications that streamlines the basic HR functionality continues to evolve.
-Today, mobile apps have become essential for every application that a company develops.
+Today, mobile apps have become essential to every application that a company develops.

-Social media plays an active in HR today, especially when it comes to recruitment.
+Social media plays an active role in HR today, especially when it comes to recruitment.
 Around a quarter of employers are using social media channels like Facebook and LinkedIn to recruit staff.
-HR departments can use social media not only for recruitment and also for employee engagement.
+HR departments can use social media not only for recruitment but also for employee engagement.
 It is considered as a prime source for companies to reach their HR goals.
-Enterprises can use social media channels to reach the target audience with job postings and other company related information.
-Few organizations use social media to tell their organization’s success story through photos, blog posts, Tumblr and Pinterest pages.
-And, job seekers are using these social networks to find about the company.
-It’s a good source to know what current and potential employees are saying about your company.
+Enterprises can use social media channels to reach the target audience with job postings and other company-related information.
+Few organizations use social media to tell their organization’s success story through photos, blog posts, Tumblr, and Pinterest pages.
+And, job seekers are using these social networks to find out about the company.
+It’s an excellent source to find out what current and potential employees are saying about your company.

-Be it a web application or a native application, SaaS apps play a key role in every sector including the HR.
+Be it a web or native application, SaaS apps play a key role in every sector, including HR.
 Cloud-based applications are inevitable in today’s business environment.
 Collection and data storage have been so difficult until the evolution of the cloud.
-With the advent of cloud technologies, all the information such as documents and other pertinent information can be easily accessed online.
+With the advent of cloud technologies, all information, such as documents and other pertinent data, can be easily accessed online.
 Employee information can be archived and organized in a secure location.

 However, before deploying cloud-based solutions, it is required to understand whether the technology fits well for your current requirement and if it can add real value to your business.
-One needs to weigh potential challenges against the benefits to understand whether cloud can overcome the business risks.
-Also, it is important to consider whether the business procedures can migrate with cloud applications.
+One needs to weigh potential challenges against the benefits to understand whether the cloud can overcome business risks.
+Also, it is important to consider whether business procedures can migrate with cloud applications.
 By centralizing the data, the workflow and operations can be streamlined across the enterprise.
-Implementing cloud solutions can have a positive impact on various streams of operations ranging from product development, workforce management, and business integration.
+Implementing cloud solutions can have a positive impact on various streams of operations ranging from product development, workforce management to business integration.
 This is why most enterprises are switching to cloud-based applications.

 Most companies love the innovation that can make their products work smarter.
 BYOT has become a new trend today, and companies started embracing it due to the advantages it brings to businesses.
 Among these are savings on the part of the company as they don’t need to provide employees with the hardware for work, and convenience on the side of employees.
 It has been found out that employees are better able to balance their personal and professional lives when they use their own devices for completing work tasks.

-While many companies are now allowing the BYOT practice, security still remains a top concern.
-Companies are making sure that they have a BYOT program in place and that their policies for protecting confidential data or when employee device is lost or stolen are followed.
+Many companies are now allowing the BYOT practice, as security remains a top concern.
+However, companies are making sure that they have a BYOT program in place and that their policies for protecting confidential data or when an employee device is lost or stolen are followed.

-Top companies like Google, Apple, and Microsoft have started introducing wearable technology in all the devices.
+Top companies like Google, Apple, and Microsoft have started introducing wearable technology in all their devices.
 These wearable devices can make your employees stay connected and improve time management.
-In fact, wearable technologies provide a wealth of opportunities for employee engagement, including increased productivity, benefit incentives, and security.
-Wearable devices not only improve communication and also enhance operational efficiencies.
+Wearable technologies provide a wealth of opportunities for employee engagement, including increased productivity, benefit incentives, and security.
+Wearable devices not only improve communication but also enhance operational efficiencies.
 And, some businesses are exploring new ways to turn a wearable device into a powerful tool.
 Any HR department that considers switching to wearable devices should get an idea about what type of information the devices can track and how the compliance works.

-Digital drives many significant implications for both business and human resource department.
+Digital drives many significant implications for both the business and human resource departments.
 Take a look at a few advantages:

-While technology plays a crucial role in transforming human resources management software and operations from personnel management to business execution, technology itself does not create this change.
+While technology plays a crucial role in transforming HR management software and operations from personnel management to business execution, technology itself does not create this change.
 HR managers must leverage technology to drive real value to the business.
-Digital technologies facilitate greater integration and flexibility, thus allowing employees to have a great voice and share their work experience.
+Digital technologies facilitate greater integration and flexibility, thus, allowing employees to have a great voice and share their work experience.

 Technology is poised to disrupt HR and redefine the future of the human resource department.
 As HR continues to adopt the change, the enterprise will become smarter.
 Employee engagement and culture management drives HR in the ever-changing landscape.
-Business mainly depends on three things – defining strategy, asset management, and driving business execution.
-By the virtue of technology, HR for the first time in history is playing a true leadership role in business execution.
+The business mainly depends on three things – defining strategy, asset management, and driving business execution.
+By virtue of technology, HR, for the first time in history, is playing a true leadership role in business execution.

 FinancesOnline is available for free for all business professionals interested in an efficient way to find top-notch SaaS solutions.
 We are able to keep our service free of charge thanks to cooperation with some of the vendors, who are willing to pay us for traffic and sales opportunities provided by our website.
 Please note, that FinancesOnline lists all vendors, we’re not limited only to the ones that pay us, and all software providers have an equal opportunity to get featured in our rankings and comparisons, win awards, gather user reviews, all in our effort to give you reliable advice that will enable you to make well-informed purchase decisions.